ridgehkr/useful/README.md

 ## Contributing

-useFul thrives on contributions from developers like you!
+Useful thrives on contributions from developers like you!
 If you encounter issues or have any suggestions for improvements, please feel free to contribute by opening an issue or submitting a pull request in the [GitHub repository](https://github.com/ridgehkr/useful).

 ## License